michelg10/build-a-bot/1 - Hello, Typebot!.md

 To make the bot do anything, we need to add a block from the Sidebar.
 Since we're trying to make our bot **say something**, we should look at the **Bubbles** section of the Sidebar.

-And since we're trying to make the bot "say" (display?) an image, let's drag and drop a Image block from the sidebar into the flow editor, like so:
+And since we're trying to make the bot "say" (display?) an image, let's drag and drop an Image block from the sidebar into the flow editor, like so:

 ![1-dragged-image](1-dragged-image.png)